gayagur/blackjack-hackathon/README.md

 ## 📖 About

-This project implements a **client-server Blackjack game** as part of the Introduction to Networks course hackathon.
-The server acts as the dealer, broadcasting its presence via UDP, while clients connect via TCP to play rounds of Blackjack.
+This project implements a **professional web-based Blackjack game** as part of the Introduction to Networks course hackathon.
+The web client connects to our Python TCP/UDP game server, providing a beautiful visual interface for playing Blackjack.

 ### 🎯 Project Goals
-- Implement reliable **TCP communication** for gameplay
-- Use **UDP broadcasting** for server discovery
-- Create a **compatible protocol** that works with any client/server
+- Create a **stunning web interface** for Blackjack
-- Build a **fun, interactive** terminal-based game
+- Implement **real-time communication** using WebSockets
+- Bridge **Flask web server** with TCP/UDP game protocol
+- Provide **multiple game modes** for different play styles
+- Support **multiplayer gameplay** with friends
+- Track comprehensive **game statistics**

 ---